luntergroup/octopus/README.md

 - A population model for calling germline variants from multiple healthy individuals within a population.
 - A pedigree model for calling germline and *de novo* mutations in multiple healthy individuals from a known pedigree.
-- A haploid clonal model for calling polymorphisms in a sample of mixed bacteria isolates.

 ## Requirements
 * A C++14 compiler with SSE2 support